skills/create-ai-powered-actions/.github/steps/3-step.md

     Why did the scarecrow win an award?
 Because he was outstanding in his field!
     ```

+   After a moment, you should see the comment get updated.

-1. Post a comment without a joke to test non-joke handling.
+1. (optional) Post a comment without a joke to test non-joke handling.

     Example: